-The other type of settlement is a Stipulated Findings and Award.
-With this type of settlement, you and the insurance company agree on your disability rating and the amount of your benefits.
-You will receive biweekly payments rather than a lump sum—unless you can show a financial need for part or all of your benefits to be paid up front.
-This type of settlement is that your case can be reopened if your condition worsens within five years of your injury.
+If you settle your case with a stipulated findings and award, you and the insurance company will agree on the extent of your permanent disability and the amount of your benefits.
+You'll receive biweekly payments rather than a lump sum—unless you can show a financial need for part or all of your benefits to be paid up front.
+This type of settlement has two advantages:

 Unless your injury was minor and you healed completely, you should consult with a lawyer before settling your case.
 This is especially true if you are considering a compromise and release, which will take away your right to seek additional benefits or medical treatment in the future.

 A lawyer can tell you how much your case is probably worth, evaluate settlement offers, and negotiate with the insurance company for a higher sum.